dmarx/obsidian_vault/Membrane Dynamics.md

 ### Key Aspects of Membrane Dynamics

-1. **Fluidity and Phase Behavior**: Membrane fluidity refers to the [[viscosity]] of the lipid bilayer, allowing for lateral movement of components within the membrane.
-The phase behavior can change based on temperature, composition, and external pressures, influencing the membrane's physical state (e.g., from gel to liquid-crystalline phase).
+1. **Fluidity and [[Phase Behavior]]**: Membrane fluidity refers to the [[viscosity]] of the lipid bilayer, allowing for lateral movement of components within the membrane.
+The [[Phase Transitions]] can change based on temperature, composition, and external pressures, influencing the membrane's physical state (e.g., from gel to liquid-crystalline phase).

 2. **[[Lipid Rafts]]**: These are microdomains within the membrane that are enriched in cholesterol and sphingolipids.
 They serve as platforms for [[cellular signaling]] and trafficking.